EchoSingh/Study-Notes/notes/Full Stack Development (22IS62 )/CIE  2(qb & answers).md

 2. Explain the concept of variable declaration.
 Compare all different types of variable declaration with syntax.

 Ans)
+  In JavaScript, variable declaration involves reserving a name to hold data.
+The sources define JavaScript as a dynamically typed scripting language, meaning that variables can easily (or implicitly) convert from one data type to another during runtime.
+Unlike statically typed languages, JavaScript does not require you to define a variable's data type when it is declared; instead, the type of data a variable can hold is assigned at runtime and can change.
+Almost everything in JavaScript, including variables and functions, is considered an object.

+#### Comparison of Variable Declaration

+**1. JavaScript Variable Declaration (using `var` keyword)** Based on the provided sources, JavaScript variables are declared using the `var` keyword.
+The sources do not mention other declaration keywords like `let` or `const`, which are part of newer JavaScript standards.

+- **Declaration without Initial Value:** To declare a variable `x` without assigning an initial value, you use the `var` keyword followed by the variable name and a semicolon.

+    ```
+    var x;
+    ```

+    In this case, since no value is specified, the default value of the variable will be `undefined`.

+- **Declaration with Initial Value (at declaration-time):** You can assign a value to a variable at the time of its declaration by appending the value to the declaration.

+    ```
+    var myVariable = "Hello";
+    ```

+- **Assignment at Runtime (after declaration):** After a variable has been declared, you can assign or reassign a value to it at any point during the program's execution using a simple right-to-left assignment.
+Due to JavaScript's dynamic typing, the data type of the variable can change with reassignment.

+    ```
+    var num;
+    num = 10; // 'num' is now a number
+    num = "ten"; // 'num' can now be a string
+    ```

+- **Conditional Assignment:** JavaScript also supports a conditional assignment operator.

+    ```
+    // Example from sources' description (Figure 6.14 is not provided, but concept is mentioned)
+    var greeting = (hour < 12) ?
+"Good Morning" : "Good Afternoon";
+    ```

+**2. Comparison with Statically Typed Languages (e.g., Java)** :
+- **Java (Statically Typed):** In Java, the data type of a variable must be explicitly defined by the programmer (e.g., `int abc`) and is enforced by the compiler.
+This means a variable declared as an integer can only hold integer values, and its type cannot change during runtime.

+    ```
+    int count; // 'count' is declared as an integer and will remain so.
+    String name = "Alice"; // 'name' is declared as a String and will remain so.
+    ```

+- **JavaScript (Dynamically Typed):** In contrast, JavaScript's dynamic typing allows a variable to hold different data types at different times during runtime.
+For instance, a variable initially holding an integer can later be assigned a string, and JavaScript will implicitly convert its type.

+   ---

 3. Differentiate between JavaScript and jQuery.
 Provide examples for each type and explain the technologies commonly used to build them.
+Ans)

 4. Explain the importance of Model View Control (MVC) in Web Development.
 Describe a very popularly used MVC framework.